When data cannot cross borders

 to obtain the estimated marginal relative survival function.

-This is not actually true as we fitted the model to Country B and have reloaded
+We get a warning that we are averaging over observations not included in the model.
+This is not actually true as we fitted the model to Country B and have reloaded the data for Country B. However, when you use estimate use

 the e(sample)

-the data that was used to fit the model.
+is set to zero, which means that Stata has not linked the data in memory to the data that was used to fit the model.
 See the Stata help file for why this is.
+We will get the same warning when we use standsurv

 for a model that was not fitted to the data in memory.